FAQ

 They're Not the Same Thing

-People sometimes frame Vipassana and therapy as alternatives — should I meditate or see a therapist?
+People sometimes frame Vipassana and therapy as alternatives: should I meditate or see a therapist?
 This is like asking whether you should exercise or eat well.
-They're different practices that address overlapping but distinct aspects of wellbeing.
+They are different practices that address overlapping but distinct aspects of wellbeing.
 Understanding how they differ helps you know when to use which.

 How They Work Differently